-Whether your child is under seven and accesses the NDIS through early intervention or they’re older and a ‘full’ participant, it’s highly likely that you will be requesting funds for therapy as part of your plan.
+Whether your child accesses the NDIS through the early childhood approach or they’re older and a ‘full’ participant, it’s highly likely that you will be requesting funds for therapy as part of your plan.
 So, what do you need to know about therapy and the NDIS?
 Read on as we cover off some of the basics for you…

 HOW IS THERAPY REFERRED TO WITHIN THE NDIS?